Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/2-check-your-environment.md

 - creating the assembly listings for the 4 executables: ``hello.lst``, ``sme2_check.lst``, ``sme2_matmul_asm.lst`` and ``sme2_matmul_intr.lst``

 {{% notice Note %}}
-At any point, you can clean the directory from all the files that have been build by invoking ``make clean`` target:
+At any point, you can clean the directory of all the files that have been built by invoking ``make clean`` target:

 ```BASH
 $ docker run --rm -v "$PWD:/work" -w /work armswdev/sme2-learning-path:sme2-environment-v1 make clean